Your Council tax rates are based on 'valuation bands', which were set according to a property's value on 1 April 1991.

 *The 'A-Reduced' (AR) band applies to people who live in Band A properties and are eligible for disabled relief on their council tax.

-Your 2021/22 council tax bill shows 'percentage increases' for both your area charge and your Adult Social Care contribution.
+Your 2022 to 2023 council tax bill shows 'percentage increases' for both your area charge and your Adult Social Care contribution.
 The way these percentages are calculated relates to the 'combined charge' for these elements, in the previous year.

 To clarify the calculations, we've prepared an example: